Philadelphia Child Custody Attorney

 - each parent’s ability to maintain a loving, stable, consistent, and nurturing relationship with the child;

 - the child’s special needs, if any;

 - the level of conflict between the parents;

 - each parent’s availability to care for the child or ability to make appropriate child-care arrangements;

 - each parent’s physical and mental health.

 This frank discussion of family dynamics works remarkably well in helping parents understand what is best for their children in terms of custody and visitation.
 Creativity and prioritizing the children’s ultimate welfare help bring about reasonable proposals.
-Our attorneys at the Law Office of Smith & Horwitz can help make parents’ visions for their children become a legal reality through effective negotiation and/or litigation.
+Our custody lawyers serving Philadelphia at the Law Office of Smith & Horwitz can help make parents’ visions for their children become a legal reality through effective negotiation and/or litigation.

-Our team at the Law Office of Smith & Horwitz understands that custody arrangements frequently need to be modified or enforced, and we are prepared to assist clients in these areas.
+Our family law lawyers serving Philadelphia County at the Law Office of Smith & Horwitz understands that custody arrangements frequently need to be modified or enforced, and we are prepared to assist clients in these areas.
 Parents should understand new laws arise or update from time to time that affect certain relocation requests, but they can rest assured that our firm stays up to date on all legislation changes to give our clients the best chance at obtaining a favorable resolution in court.